canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_interesting_classes/hard/q4/QuestionText.md

 - A method that is **static** and accessible to other classes called `filteredByMaxRent`.
 - This method must accept a `double` and an `Ad[]` as parameters in that order and return a newly created `Ad[]`.
-- This method should search the given array for `Ad` object where the **monthlyRent** attribute is less than or equal to the passed double.
+- This method should search the given `Ad` array for objects where the **monthlyRent** attribute is less than or equal to the passed double.
 It should then add them to a new array and return that new array.
 - Note: the returned array should have no empty indexes.